anoma/namada-docs/packages/docs/pages/introduction.md

 ## About this documentation

-This book is written using [mdBook](https://rust-lang.github.io/mdBook/), the source can be found in the [Namada repository](https://github.com/anoma/namada/tree/main/documentation/docs).
+This book is written using [mdBook](https://rust-lang.github.io/mdBook/), the source can be found in the [Namada documentation repository](https://github.com/anoma/namada-docs).

 [Contributions](https://github.com/anoma/namada/blob/main/CONTRIBUTING.md) to the contents and the structure of this book should be made via pull requests.